About the OSA Crusaders Summer Select Boys Program

 The OSA Crusaders will also offer outstanding options for those who are not selected for the OSA Crusaders ADIDAS teams.
 While we understand that many players will strive to make the OSA Crusaders ADIDAS teams, the OSA National and Regional team experience will provide an opportunity that is second to none.

-OSA National Teams will play a highly competitive schedule that will put our players at events that provide maximum exposure.
-OSA National teams will be coached by highly qualified individuals and will participate in all 5 NCAA Live Tournament Weekends, as well as four or five other high quality events.
+OSA National Teamswill play a highly competitive schedule that will put our players at events that provide maximum exposure.
+OSA National teams will be coached by highly qualified individuals and will participate in two NCAA Live Tournament Weekends, as well as other high-quality events.
 Players can expect to play in front of college coaches from the D1, D2, D3, NAIA and Junior College levels and be exposed to significant recruiting opportunities.
 Summer AAU basketball is about player development and getting them the appropriate level of exposure, and OSA National Team players can expect to this experience to meet both of these goals at extremely high levels.

 Families of OSA National and Regional teams are responsible for getting their player to tournaments as well as for their accommodations and meals.
 OSA will set up hotel blocks for each team and will assist in coordinating and the oversight of players whose families may not be able to attend.